GoogleChrome/chrome-extensions-samples/functional-samples/sample.dnr-rule-manager/README.md

 [`chrome.declarativeNetRequest.setExtensionActionOptions()`](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/#method-setExtensionActionOptions) sets the extension's badge text to the number of requests modified by the extension.

-`declarativeNetRequestFeedback` permission is required to show the matching history.
+`"declarativeNetRequestFeedback"` permission is required to show the matching history.

 ## Running this extension